 Chandubi Lake

 Chandubi Lake is about 95 kilometers away from this park.
 It is a beautiful and quiet lake that is surrounded by small hills and green forests.
 The place is peaceful and calm.
-It is a good place for people who want to spend some time away from noise and crowds.
+It is a good place for people who want to spend some time away from

 Details